2 charged in torture of Wisconsin girl who was hit, burned

 CUDAHY, Wis.
-(AP) - Two people have been charged in the torture of a 15-year-old Wisconsin girl who as burned, beaten and forced to stay in an empty room for months.
+(AP) - Two people have been charged in the torture of a 15-year-old Wisconsin girl who was burned, beaten and forced to stay in an empty room for months.

-Authorities were called to a Cudahy home earlier this month on a report of a teenage girl throwing boiling water on another teen.
-Their investigation found the victim in tattered, soiled clothes and with multiple injuries.
+Authorities were called to a home in Cudahy earlier this month on a report of a teenage girl throwing boiling water on another teen.
+The investigation found the victim in tattered, soiled clothes and with multiple injuries.

 According to a criminal complaint, other juveniles in the home hit the victim with a metal pole and belt, burned her with water and used zip ties to restrain her.
 They also withheld food and water for days.